-2 SPEECH, LANGUAGE AND HEARING DEVELOPMENT
+2 SPEECH, LANGUAGE AND HEARING DEVELOPMENT 3 units, 3 lecture hours ADVISORIES: English 1A or 1AH

 This course is the study of speech, language and hearing development across the normal human life span.
 It includes genetic, cultural, and social aspects of communication development.
 Theories of language acquisition are discussed.
 Phonological, morphological, syntactic, semantic and pragmatic development will be considered and language sample analysis with typically developing children is practiced.
 (A, CSU)